 Most of our product candidates are still undergoing clinical trials or are in the early stages of research and development.
 All of our products under development will require significant additional research, development, preclinical and/or clinical testing, regulatory approval and a commitment of significant additional resources prior to their commercialization.
-Based on our current operating plan, we believe that our available cash and existing sources of revenue and credit will be adequate to satisfy our capital needs for the foreseeable future.
+Based on our current operating plan, we believe that our available cash, cash equivalents and short-term investments at March 31, 2002 combined with investment income, committed contractual cash payments and proceeds from our May 2002 convertible debt offering, will be sufficient to meet our anticipated requirements for at least the next 36 months.
 If we fail to meet our goals regarding commercialization of our drug products, gene function database product and research services and licensing of our proprietary technologies, we may need additional funding in the future.
 Our future capital requirements will depend on many factors, such as the following:

-- the profile and launch timing of our drugs; - continued scientific progress in our research, drug discovery and development programs; - the size of these programs and progress with preclinical and clinical trials; - the time and costs involved in obtaining regulatory approvals; - competing technological and market developments, including the introduction of new therapies that address our markets; - success in the marketing of our gene function database and research service products; and - changes in existing collaborative relationships and our ability to establish and maintain additional collaborative arrangements.
+- the profile and launch timing of our drugs; - continued scientific progress in our research, drug discovery and development programs; - the size of these programs and progress with preclinical and clinical trials; - the time and costs involved in obtaining regulatory approvals; - competing technological and market developments, including the introduction by others of new therapies that address our markets; - success in the marketing of our gene function database and research service products; and - changes in existing collaborative relationships and our ability to establish and maintain additional collaborative arrangements.

-If we need additional funds we may need to raise them through public or private financing.
-Additional financing may not be available, at all or on acceptable terms.
-If additional funds are raised by issuing equity securities, the shares of existing stockholders will be diluted and their price may decline.
+If we need additional funds, we may need to raise them through public or private financing.
+Additional financing may not be available at all or on acceptable terms.
+If additional funds are raised by issuing equity securities, the shares of existing stockholders will be diluted and their price, as well as the price of our other securities, may decline.
 If adequate funds are not available, we may be required to cut back on one or more of our research, drug discovery or development programs or obtain funds through arrangements with collaborative partners or others.
 These arrangements may require us to give up rights to certain of our technologies, product candidates or products.